SaraSchaal/BSBproject.md/BSB-DNA-extraction.md

 optional to repeate stps 21-24 for a second elution step - increases DNA yield but decreases DNA concentration.
 If higher concentration is desired, the second elutin can be done with 200uL eluate from first elution, reheated to 70oC

 **Q TO SARA - DID YOU DO THE ABOVE OPTIONAL STEP?**
+**ANSEWR FROM SARA: Yes but I elute into the same tube as the first elution**

 25. (P) Seal the 96-racked microtubes with their caps and store at -20oC.